 The indices are intended to be contrarian indicators of economic performance, so that a low index value is likely to occur in a strong economy, and a higher index value is likely to occur when financial distress is escalating.
 Thus, the indices are one indicator suggesting potential health or trouble in the economy.
 The indices track the increase or decrease in comparative Chapter 11 filings for prior quarters and years.
 The indices provide economic information that may not be reflected by the broader stock market averages, because the indices include both public and private company information.

 The indices are calculated from 2010 through the present, and are benchmarked based on filing numbers in 2010.
-The indices are based on independent data collected and provided exclusively by the TrollerBK.com bankruptcy service, and not U.S. government statistical information (although that information is likely to be consistent within a margin of error).
+The indices are based on independent data collected and provided exclusively by TexHost, LLC which (which operates the bankruptcy reporting services TrollerBk.com and BankruptcyObserver.com, and not U.S. government statistical information (although that information is likely to be consistent within a margin of error).

 While information for each individual quarter is available from 2010 forward, the indices are calculated on a rolling four quarter basis in order to control for volatility, and to provide a more relevant picture of existing and developing trend lines.